ericaosta/alagant/factor1.md

 - Data were obtained from CMMI as shown in [#1](https://github.com/ericaosta/alagant/blob/main/factor1.md#1-capability-maturity-model-integration-cmmi-level-3).
 ISO 9001:2015 were obtained by manually extracting data from individual company websites.
 - More companies tend to have CMMI maturity level (ML) 3 than ML4 or ML5.
 There are more companies with ML5 than ML4.
 There does not seem to be a trend between CMMI level and ISO 9001:2015 certification status.
 However, a reliable database for ISO certification is needed to fully support this conclusion.

 ### Figure 1.
-CMMI Levels and ISO 9001:2015 certification status in companies with SAM worldwide
+CMMI Levels and ISO 9001:2015 certification status in companies with SAM worldwide.
 ![cmmi_iso](https://github.com/ericaosta/alagant/blob/main/plots/cmmi_iso.png)

 ## 2. Relationship between companies with CMMI ML3 or higher and NAICS